 In January every year, Scots and fans of Scotland celebrate the life and works of Robert Burns, but here we reckon do it with extra gusto – it’s the chance to honour one of our favourite sons, after all!
 Burns Suppers are a merry affair of eating, drinking, poetry and sometimes song.
 Haggis and whisky, the national dish and the national drink, are an important part of the proceedings, as well as the famous works of Burns.

 Burns Suppers are not only organised by Burns Clubs, but plenty of venues hold events that you can join in with.
-Why not experience Burns Night aboard a royal yacht, or join in with the festivities of the Big Burns Supper in Dumfries in south west Scotland?
-You can always hold your own too!
+Join in with the festivities of the Big Burns Supper in Dumfries in south west Scotland.

 We have our delicious food and drink